mterczynski/rxjs-learning/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

-## Install dependencies
+## Install Yarn

-You will need yarn (you can download yarn from https://yarnpkg.com/en/docs/install#windows-stable)
+You can download Yarn from https://yarnpkg.com/en/docs/install#windows-stable).

+## Install dependencies using yarn

 `yarn`